 Artifacts induced by poor recording techniques are common as a cause and almost always can be fixed.

 These can be reduced by minimizing motion, extraneous noise, and maximizing contact with the electrodes.
 Follow all the steps AliveCor lists here.

 For me, the following step is crucial

 If your fingers are dry, try moistening them with antibacterial wipes or a bit of lotion

 Low Voltage As Cause of Unclassified Kardia Recordings

 Another cause of unclassified interpretations is a low voltage recording (which I initially discussed here.).

-He told me that the cause is often a vertically oriented heart and that recording using the lead II technique can often solve the problem.
+Low voltage recordings are often due to a vertically oriented heart.
+Recording using the lead II technique can often solve the problem.

 Lead II involves putting one electrode on your left knee and one your right fingers as described in this video: